highlightjs/highlight.js/docs/mode-reference.rst

     },
     contains: [
       {
-        className: "slot",
+        scope: "slot",
         begin: // ...
       }
     ]
   }

-The final HTML output will render slots with the CSS class as ``hljs-variable``.
+The final HTML output will render slots with a CSS class of ``hljs-variable``.
 This feature exists to make it easier for grammar maintainers to think in their own language when maintaining a grammar.

-For a list of all supported class names please see the :doc:`CSS class reference
+For a list of all supported scope names please see the :doc:`Scopes Reference
 </css-classes-reference>`.